-Gordon Ramsay is the “master chef” behind reality competition cooking shows MasterChef and MasterChef Junior — but that’s not all.
-A third competition series, Hell’s Kitchen, is now in its 18th season in the United States.
+Gordon Ramsay is the “master chef” behind a slew of competition cooking shows.
+They include MasterChef and MasterChef Junior.
+But that’s not all.
+A third reality TV series, Hell’s Kitchen, is now in its 21st season in the United States.

-Is that really all the show’s winners get for beating at least a dozen other chefs?
+But is that really all the show’s winners get for beating at least a dozen other contestants?
 Maybe not always.
-Here’s what they’re promised, and why those promises aren’t always — technically — kept.
-Plus, find out what some of the show’s winners are doing now.
+Here’s what they’re promised and why those promises aren’t always — technically — kept.
+Plus, find out what some Hell’s Kitchen winners are doing now.

 - A chef position at a restaurant